Reading rhythms in sheet music

 - Quarter followed by quarter rest.

-Listen to each of these one by one, and clap it 10 to 20 times until it starts to become automatic.
+Listen to each example one by one and clap it 10 to 20 times, until it becomes automatic.

-Then if you repeat the same process starting with the other two figures, you can list every possible combination of these figures.
-For the 3 figures we have been using so far, there are 9 possible combinations, the 3 above, and the 6 following.
+Then, if you repeat the same process starting with the other two figures, you can list every possible combination of these figures.
+For the three figures we have been using so far, there are nine possible combinations: the three above and the six following.

-Then try assembling some of your own rhythms that make use of these figures.
-This would also be a great jumping off point to start playing with improvisation.
+Then try assembling some of your own rhythms that incorporate these figures.
+This would also be an excellent jumping off point to start playing with improvisation.

 Figures in different time signatures